 What to Know About Emotional Support Doctor’s Letters

-I’d recommend using a mental health expert, such as a therapist or social worker.
-These people are much more in tune with their mental condition.
+If you prefer to go with someone local, I recommend using a mental health expert, such as a therapist or social worker.
+These people are much more in tune with mental health than regular family doctors.
 As a result, it offers them unique insight into whether ESA would benefit your treatment.

-These experts will then conduct a thorough evaluation of your mental health.
-If it’s concluded you have a condition like anxiety or PTSD, they will provide an ESA letter.
+Whether you go with a local doctor or My ESA Doctor, these experts conduct a thorough evaluation of your mental health.
+If they conclude that you meet the criteria for an anxiety or PTSD diagnosis, they will provide an ESA letter.
 These letters will need to contain the following criteria for them to be acceptable:

 - A mental health professional’s recommendation for an ESA.